kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

     AvailableReplicas int32 `json:"availableReplicas"`
 }

-// WorkersPlaneStatus groups all the observations about workers current state. type WorkersPlaneStatus struct {
+// WorkersStatus groups all the observations about workers current state. type WorkersStatus struct {
     // Total number of desired worker machines in this cluster.
     // +optional
     DesiredReplicas int32 `json:"desiredReplicas"`